konstict/Kyber-LAN/README.md

 # Kyber-LAN
 KYBER is a revolutionary custom server platform and mod launcher.
-But KYBER LAN is a server platform to hosting and connecting by Local Area Network (LAN, also by hamachi, radminVPN and other, with which you can have LAN) for Star Wars™ Battlefront™ II (2017) on PC.
+But KYBER LAN is a custom server platform to hosting and connecting by Local Area Network (LAN, also by hamachi, radminVPN and other, with which you can have LAN) for Star Wars™ Battlefront™ II (2017) on PC.